zukunft/zukunft.com/docs/concept_paper_long_en.md

 John Rawls' *Theory of Justice* (1971) extends this tradition with the idea of fairness: principles of justice are those that rational persons would choose in a fair initial position (veil of ignorance).
 In particular, the Difference Principle — social and economic inequalities are justified only if they benefit the least advantaged — offers a bridge from formal ethics to concrete distributive justice.

 The order of the following ten points follows a prioritisation based on expected severity of suffering: the most urgent points are listed first, based on an extension of the lower two levels of Maslow's hierarchy of needs (physiological basic needs and safety) by the Disability-Adjusted Life Year (DALY) index of the World Health Organization.
 DALYs measure the healthy life years lost due to disease and premature death (Murray & Lopez 1996; WHO 2024).
-This combination named "Happy Time points (htp)" allows an evidence-based prioritisation: topics that directly affect life and limb (disinformation with health consequences, climate protection, subsistence-securing resources) are addressed before those that target higher levels of needs (self-actualisation, cultural participation).
-In case of dependencies.
+This combination named "Happy Time points (htp)" allows an evidence-based prioritisation: topics that directly affect life and limb (disinformation with health consequences, climate protection, subsistence-securing resources) are addressed before those that target higher levels of needs (self-actualisation, cultural participation) in case of dependencies.

 Methodologically, this paper follows the principle of the Delphi Method: a structured procedure for stepwise approximation of expertise through iterative, anonymised consultations of domain experts (Linstone & Turoff 1975).
 Applied to political decision-making, this means that complex problems should be solved not by individual opinions but through iterative, transparent consensus-building.